Intervalley Band Crossing and Transition of Fractional Chern Insulators in Floquet Twisted Bilayer MoTe$_2$

 where $\mathds{1}_2^p$, $\mathds{1}_2^\ell$ and $\mathds{1}_2^\xi$ are $2\times 2$ identity matrices in the band, layer and valley spaces, respectively, $\sigma_i$ and $\gamma_i$ ($i=x,y,z$) are Pauli matrices in the band and layer spaces, respectively, and $T_\xi^\prime(\bm{r})=\text{diag}(w_v e^{i\xi\theta},w_c e^{-i\xi\theta}) (1+e^{i \xi\bm{b}_{2}\cdot\bm{r}}+ e^{i \xi\bm{b}_{3}\cdot\bm{r}}) $.
 Combining these terms together, we have

 with

-Here we have used $\Delta=\hbar(v_F A_0)^2/\Omega$ to denote the intensity of CPL driving.
-We will fix $\hbar\Omega=\SI{3}{eV}$ in the remaining of this paper.
-This driving frequency can be readily realized by the ultraviolet light.
-In the Supplemental Material (SM), we will show that the high-frequency Magnus expansion truncated at the order of $1/\Omega^2$ indeed well captures the quasienergy bands at this driving frequency.
+Here we have used $\Delta=(e v_F A_0)^2/(\hbar\Omega)$ to denote the intensity of CPL driving.
+We will fix $\hbar\Omega=\SI{3}{eV}$ in the remainder of this paper.
+This driving frequency can be readily realized by ultraviolet light.
+In the Supplemental Material (SM), we will show that the light driving at this frequency is off-resonant and the high-frequency Magnus expansion truncated at the order of $1/\Omega^2$ indeed well captures the quasienergy bands.

-The Floquet Hamiltonian Eq.~(\ref{eH_eff_all}) keeps both the valence and conduction bands of the monolayer MoTe$_2$.
+The Floquet Hamiltonian Eq.~(\ref{eH_eff}) keeps both the valence and conduction bands of the monolayer MoTe$_2$.
 For comparison with the undriven case in which the free-electron model involving the valence bands only was extensively used in previous studies, we perform the Schrieffer-Wolff transformation to Eq.~(\ref{eH_eff_all}) to integrate out the conduction bands.
 With some further simplifications, we finally obtain a Floquet Hamiltonian $\tilde{H}_{\rm eff}$ for the valence bands under the free-electron approximation, which takes a very similar form to that in the undriven case\ucite{wu2019topological}.
 The intralayer part of $\tilde{H}_{\rm eff}$ is

 where the valley-dependent effective mass is $m^{*}=[\Delta_g+2(\xi-\frac{\Delta_g}{\hbar\Omega})\Delta]/(2v_F^2)$.
 The interlayer tunneling term is

 The details of our derivation are presented in the SM.